 What is a Fuel Level Sensor?

 Several components work within the sensing system, enabling it to detect how much fuel is in a tank, including the float switch, a variable resistor, and a wiper.
-The fuel sensor system is relatively simple compared to other sensors currently produced, although newer fuel sensor systems can also utilize microprocessors for faster and more accurate measurements.
+The fuel level sensor system is relatively simple compared to other sensors currently produced, although newer fuel sensor systems utilize microprocessors.

-How Accurate Are Fuel Sensors?
+How Accurate Are Fuel Level Sensors?

-Fuel sensors in automobiles can often be inaccurate, especially when driving with a full tank.
+Fuel level sensors in automobiles can often be inaccurate, especially when driving with a full tank.
 In this scenario, the float will rise to the top of the tank, with the wiper returning to the ground end of the resistor, resulting in a small resistance and a high current passing through the sensor.

 Aircraft Fuel Level Sensors

-Sources and Further Reading:
+References and Further Reading